Foxer

-Foxer was the code name for a British built acoustic decoy used to confuse German acoustic homing torpedoes like the G7 torpedo during the Second World War.
+Foxer was the code name for a British-built acoustic decoy used to confuse German acoustic homing torpedoes like the G7 torpedo during the Second World War.
 A US version codenamed FXR was deployed at the end of September 1943 on all transatlantic escort vessels.
 A Canadian version was also built called the CAAT (Canadian Anti-Acoustic Torpedo) device.
-It was replaced in US service by the Fanfare noisemaker.
+It was later replaced in US service by the Fanfare noisemaker.

 The device consisted of one or two noise-making devices towed several hundred metres astern of the ship.
 The noise makers mechanically generated a far louder cavitation noise than the ship's propellers.
-This noise distracted the acoustic torpedoes away from the rear of the ship into a circling pattern around the noise maker until the torpedo ran out of fuel.
-The downside of the Foxer was that it also rendered the ship's own ASDIC ineffective and concealed any other U-boat nearby that could approach the convoy.
+This noise decoyed the acoustic torpedoes away from the rear of the ship into a circling pattern around the noise maker (which was too small to strike) until the torpedo ran out of fuel.
+The noisy Foxer had the disadvantage that it also prevented the ship's own ASDIC from detecting any other U-boat nearby that could approach the convoy.

 Nevertheless, the FXR countermeasure proved to be highly effective in decoying German acoustic torpedoes.
-Of the c.
-700 fired G7es torpedoes about only 77 had found their aim.
+Of the approximately 700 G7es torpedoes fired, only about 77 hit their target.